Salcedo, Dominican Republic: History

 In the place where is now the city of Salcedo there was a very small town with the name of Juana Núñez.
 It was made a Puesto cantonal (an old category that now is called Municipal District) in 1880 as part of the old La Vega province.

 With the creation of the Espaillat province in 1885, Juana Núñez was made part of this new province.
 In 1891, its name was changed from Juana Núñez to the present one, Salcedo.

 Salcedo was made a municipality in 1905 and, when the Salcedo Province (now Hermanas Mirabal Province) was created in 1952, the city became the head municipality of the new province.

 Economy

 Farming is the only economic activity in the municipality, except for some very small industries; the main products are plantain, cassava and cacao.

+Sports

+As of the 2025 Copa Dominicana de Fútbol season, Salcedo's Estadio Domingo Polonia (Also known as Complejo Deportivo Salcedo) has been the home of the city's first ever Professional sports team in the Hermanas Mirabal Province.
+In the club's first season in the Liga Dominicana de futbol, they displayed a huge upset to the 4-in-a-row 5-time Champion Cibao FC in the Finals.

+Salcedo Carnival tragedy

+The Salcedo Carnival fire was a pyrotechnic accident that resulted in the death of 9 people (mostly children) and severe burns of 19 people.

+Cause

+The accident occurred after carnival participant Elvis Santos mishandled fireworks and a spark spread to the highly-flammable costumes of the victims.
+This led to 19 injuries and 9 deaths.